Skip to main content

 Supporting small businesses

-Small businesses are the foundation of our resilient economy.
-They create two out of every three jobs and reflect our growing diversity.
-Through the Open to Business program, small businesses of all types can access the resources and expertise they need to grow.
+Small businesses are the backbone of our resilient economy.
+They create a significant number of jobs and reflect our growing diversity.
+Through Hennepin County’s unique brand of business support, Elevate Hennepin, small businesses of all types can access the resources and expertise they need to grow.

 icon of small business